jdsalokhe/JsonJackson/README.md

 # jsonjackson

-JsonParser.java is the main file\n
+JsonParser.java is the main file.

-Run JasonParser.java\n
+Run JasonParser.java

-You should get output in log file named as City-log.log\n
+You should get output in log file named as City-log.log

 Add jar files in project present in lib folder.